MicrosoftDocs/PowerShell-Docs/jea/session-configurations.md

 All users and groups included in the **RoleDefinitions** field are automatically granted access to JEA endpoints.
 Conditional access rules allow you to refine this access and require users to belong to additional security groups that don't impact the roles to which they're assigned.
-This is useful when you want to integrate a "just-in-time" privileged access management solution, smartcard authentication, or other multifactor authentication solution with JEA.
+This is useful when you want to integrate a just-in-time privileged access management solution, smartcard authentication, or other multifactor authentication solution with JEA.

 Conditional access rules are defined in the RequiredGroups field in a session configuration file.